ARTICLE I – NAME

 - The Membership System Administrator shall:

-- Coordinate with individual regional/conference registrars to ensure that conference-related membership information is kept up to date.
+- Coordinate with individual regional/conference registrars to ensure that conference-related registration information is kept up to date.

 - The Comptroller shall: